 - Review your job description or the sample one in the guide.
 Are you meeting the expectations?
 Are you performing other tasks your principal may not be aware of? - ☐ Take a measurement of where you are now so you can see where you want to go.
-Use the Voluntary Quality Indicators Guide and Self-Assessment Form.

-☐ Take a measurement of where you are now so you can see where you want to go.
-Use the Voluntary Geology - ☐ Develop a teaching mission and/or value and goal statements that articulate your classroom priorities. - ☐ Every morning as you plan the day, review your mission/values and goals to focus on tasks that are important. - ☐ To maintain a successful edge, regularly assess your teaching and personal performance. - Use the Annual and Long-Range Program Plan document as a guide for developing a professional growth plan. - Create a portfolio to track your success.
+Use the Voluntary Quality Indicators Guide and Self-Assessment Form. - ☐ Develop a teaching mission and/or value and goal statements that articulate your classroom priorities. - ☐ Every morning as you plan the day, review your mission/values and goals to focus on tasks that are important. - ☐ To maintain a successful edge, regularly assess your teaching and personal performance. - Use the Annual and Long-Range Program Plan document as a guide for developing a professional growth plan. - ☐ Create a portfolio to track your success.